paoloriccardi/paoloriccardi.github.io/_posts/2021-11-04-hey-oh-lets-go(lang).md

 If you read this book, you'll find that one of the most recurring sentence will be something like "This feature is legal, but anyway if you have to use it too often, or if you need it beyond these circumstances, maybe you should consider refactoring you code logic to remove it".
 The tenet of producing clean code is everywhere and I resonate with this idea a lot.

 In my opinion, one of the worst thing that can happen to programmers is to think that it's enough for their code to just work.
-I would say that this should be the minimum requirement for a professional.
+I would say this should be the minimum requirement for a professional, then there are all the so called *ilities* to ensure.
 Taping a broken wing on a falling airplane may be a necessary emergency measure but as soon as the airplane has landed you should fix the issue in a permanent way.
 Unfortunately, the IT world out there is full of temporary solutions that have become permanent, producing tons and tons of undocumented and unrecognized technical debt.

 Speaking of bibliography, another great book which is worth mentioning and from which I'm sneak peaking from time to time, is the classic [The Go Programming Language](https://www.gopl.io/){:target="_blank"} by Alan A. A. Donovan and Brian W. Kernighan.
 Yes, that Brian W. Kernighan.